NorthernWidget-Skunkworks/Project-Walrus/README.md

 ### Files

-The files for production are located in folders starting with the word "Hardware".
+The files for production are located in folders starting with the word "Hardware."
 These folders contain:

 * "\*.brd" and "\*.sch" files.
 These are the circuit board and its schematic for use with the EAGLE CAD software, which you can download for free: https://www.autodesk.com/products/eagle/free-download
 * A "\*.csv" file that contains the "BoM" -- the bill of materials.
 This lists all required parts to construct the board